 Curriculum Year by Year

-Get introduced to a variety of concepts your freshman year, including oral and written communication, desktop publishing and mathematics.
+Get introduced to the basic principles of technical communication, desktop publishing and visual design.
 These are core courses you’ll draw upon as you move through the program.

-Take more advanced technology-related courses like website design while also honing your research, economics and general communication knowledge.
+Take more advanced technical communication and technology related courses like website design while also increasing your knowledge of social media, economics, engineering, social studies and humanities.